A Natural Bias for Language Generation Models: Experiments

 \subsection{Setup}

+We perform experiments with several language pairs: WMT'14 German-to-English \citep[De$\rightarrow$En;][]{wmt14}, IWSLT'14 German-to-English \cite[De$\leftrightarrow$En;][]{IWSLTbib}, and Afrikaans/Rundi-to-English in the AfroMT dataset \citep[Run$\leftrightarrow$En and Af$\leftrightarrow$En;][]{reid21afromt}.
+These corpora span several language families and different sizes to demonstrate performance in higher, medium and lower resource domains ($\sim\!\!
+4.5$M, $\sim 750$K and $\sim 150$K sentence pairs, respectively).
+All models use the standard Transformer encoder--decoder architecture \cite{vaswani2017attention}, with 6 layers in both.
+The IWSLT and AfroMT Run$\leftrightarrow$En models have 4 attention heads per layer (adjusted for the smaller size of these datasets) while all other models have 8 attention heads.
+Dropout is set to $0.1$; the feedforward hidden dimension is set to 512 for the WMT model and 256 for all other models.
+Parameter estimation is performed using stochastic gradient-descent techniques, with the standard maximum likelihood objective and label smoothing \cite{label_smoothing} with hyperparameter $\alpha=0.1$.
+We use the Adam optimizer \cite{adam} with $(\beta_1, \beta_2) = (0.9, 0.997)$.
+Early stopping was performed during training, i.e., model parameters were taken from the checkpoint with the best validation set \bleu \cite{papineni-etal-2002-bleu}.\looseness=-1

-We explore the effects of the unigram bias initialisation strategy on neural machine translation systems in comparison to a standard initialisation technique: initialising the bias to all $0$s (which we denote as $\zerovec$) or omitting the bias term entirely\adhi{Should we add citations for these bias-term standard practices?clara I had a hard time finding anything that even mentions how they performed initialization, much less giving a specific description of the bias term specifically :( I found two mainstream blog posts that do it but not sure if that would be good to mention.
-Perhaps in a footnote? \url{https://androidkt.com/initialize-weight-bias-pytorch/}\url{https://towardsdatascience.com/weight-initialization-techniques-in-neural-networks-26c649eb3b78}}.
-Unigram frequencies are computed on respective training sets after tokenisation is performed, which has very little extra computational cost.
-We do not hold bias term parameters fixed during training, although note that interestingly, they do not change perceptibly from their values at initialisation, even in the case of the $\zerovec$-initialised model (see \cref{app:bias_change}).
-The parameters of the projection matrix in the final linear layer are initialised using normal random variables, with mean $0$ and standard deviation $1/\sqrt{d}$, where $d$ is the embedding hidden dimension\clara{@wojciech would you be able to check what the parameters for the default initialiser for the projection matrix in parallax is?
-I think its what I have written here but note completely sure}; the matrix is then scaled such that the matrix $\ell_2$ norm is approximately equal in magnitude to the bias $\ell_2$ norm.
+We preprocess the data using subword tokenisation with the SentencePiece library \cite{kudo-richardson-2018-sentencepiece}\footnote{For WMT and IWSLT, we train joint SentencePiece models with vocabulary sizes 32000 and 20480, respectively.
+For AfroMT, we use the SentencePiece model provided with the dataset: \url{https://github.com/machelreid/afromt}.}\tiago{SentencePiece is just a lib and not a tokenizer, right?
+Do we not know which was used?} For initialisation, unigram frequencies are computed on respective training sets after tokenisation is performed.
+We do not hold bias term parameters fixed during training, although we found that they do not change perceptibly from their values at initialisation, even for the \zerovec-initialised model (\cref{app:bias_change}).
+The projection matrix $\bW$ in the final linear layer is initialised element-wise using $\mathcal{N}(0,\sfrac{1}{\sqrt{d}})$, where $d$ is the embedding hidden dimension;\clara{@wojciech, this is correct.
+The only minor difference is that instead of using normal, we have truncated normal with -2,2 as the range.} the matrix is then scaled such that the matrix $\ell_2$ norm is approximately equal in magnitude to the bias $\ell_2$ norm.
+Decoding is done with length-normalised beam search with a beam size of 5, which was similarly chosen based on validation \bleu scores.
+All \bleu and chrF \cite{popovic-2015-chrf} scores are computed using the sacre\bleu library \cite{post-2018-call}.